merthidayetoglu/Bisection_Bandwidth_Tester/README.md

 Please send and email to [merth@stanford.edu](merth@stanford.edu) for any questions or contributions.

-Extension of this small tool with GASNet-EX would be great!
+Extension of this benchmarking tool with GASNet-EX would be great!